DevonsMo/IJOQ/README.md

 1. First, ensure that Python 3 is installed.
    * On Windows, download and install the latest version of Python 3 from https://www.python.org/downloads/
    * On Mac and Linux, Python 3 should be pre-installed.
 Go to the next step.
 2. Download the latest version of IJOQ from https://github.com/DevonsMo/IJOQ/releases/latest.
-Extract the IJOQ files from the .zip file.
+Extract the IJOQ files from the downloaded file.
 3. Next, run *IJOQ Installer.py* with Python.
 The script will install all libraries required to run IJOQ: NumPy, Pillow, and Requests.
 The script will ask for a confirmation before installing.
 Type "install" then press enter to confirm the install.
    * On Windows, double click the file to run the script.
    * On Mac, double click the file to open the file.
 In the menu on the top of the screen, click on "Run" to run the script.